 Key benefits of XBRL

 XBRL belongs to the family of XML languages.
-Because it is machine-readable, computers can directly recognize information in an XBRL document, process this information, and exchange it with other computers.
+Because it is machine-readable, computers can directly recognise information in an XBRL document, process this information, and exchange it with other computers.
 No manual re-keying of data at various points in the reporting chain is needed.
-This reduces the reporting and overall data processing time and minimizes the risk of reporting and analyzing inaccurate or inconsistent information.
-XBRL also allows for customized reporting to meet the specific needs of information users, such as investors and analysts.
+This reduces the reporting and overall data processing time and minimises the risk of reporting and analysing inaccurate or inconsistent information.
+XBRL also allows for customised reporting to meet the specific needs of information users, such as investors and analysts.

 - Taxonomy Design and Management: Create structured reporting sets by designing XBRL taxonomies to collect data in digital form

-- Digital Reporting: Embed XBRL in the reporting process to produce the digital reports
+- Digital Reporting: Embed XBRL in the reporting process to produce digital reports

 - XBRL Assurance & Support: Verify the process and quality of the XBRL reporting process and the correct application of the XBRL filing requirements to make sure collectors receive the right information